 11.6 You acknowledge that no third party whose network or services we use to supply services to you (nor any officer, employee, contractor or agent of such third party) is in any way liable to you in connection with our services.
 This clause is intended to confer a benefit which those third parties can enforce.

 11.7 If we or anyone described in clause 11.6 above, are ever liable to you for any reason, the maximum combined amount we (and they) will have to pay you will be $5,000 for any event or for any series of related events and a total of $10,000 in respect of all events in any 12 month period.
 However, you must notify us of your claim within 12 months after you reasonably became aware of the relevant event or series or events that gave rise to your claim.
 These limitations do not limit any rights you may have under the Consumer Guarantees Act 1993 and the Fair Trading Act 1986.

-12.1 We will supply your credit information to credit reporting agencies on a monthly basis.
-This information may be held by the credit reporting agency for up to two years.
-This is part of the changes to the credit reporting privacy code, which came into effect 1 April 2012.
+12.1 We may require credit references and other credit information from time to time.
+We may also supply your information to credit reference agency Dun and Broadstreet, in order to check your credit status.
+They may hold this information for up to two years.
+This is part of the credit reporting privacy code which came into effect 1 April 2012.

 12.2 The information we share with credit reporting agencies includes information to ensure that those agencies are able to accurately identify individuals, information about an individual’s credit accounts (such as type of accounts and amount of credit), information relating to the circumstances of any credit default and information about credit non-compliance action.